I would ask everyone to upload their logbook to eQSL and LOTW. There are thousands of hams that do upload for the benefit of others. Thank you!

 I Upload to LOTW as a courtesy for those people who use LOTW, however I do collect EQSL awards so I would very much appreciate your eQSL confirmation.

-Even if you don't upload to eQSL it is very easy to confirm a QSO manually.
+Even if you don't upload to eQSL it is very easy to confirm a QSO manually but you must be registered.

 I also use the bureau and am always pleased to reply direct if you could please enclose enough money to pay the return postage.
 IRC are not any good.
 Being a pensioner I really can't afford to pay the postage any more.
 Normally 2 US dollars will do.
 I don't need more as I print my own QSL cards and I'll supply the return envelope, you don't want to pay extra postage sending me an envelope, Very many thanks, Roley